 The New York Times' coverage of the Trump administration highlights deep partisan divisions, contrasting supporters' views of a strong leader with critics' concerns about authoritarianism and policy impacts like volatile tariffs.

-The "MAGA" mythology played a significant role in shaping these opinions.
-For supporters, defying the "establishment" and standing by Trump was an act of strength and courage, whereas opposing him was equated with weakness.
+The "MAGA" mythology played a huge part.
+For supporters, defying the "establishment" and backing Trump was an act of strength and courage.
+Opposing him?
+That was seen as weak.
+It was a really us-versus-them kind of situation.

-The Trump administration's impact extended far beyond political rhetoric.
-His policies, such as the on-again, off-again tariff regime, had significant economic consequences.
-This volatile approach, often described as "flying by the seat of his pants," led to economic uncertainty.
+But the Trump administration’s impact went far beyond political rhetoric.
+His policies, like that on-again, off-again tariff regime, caused real economic consequences.
+It was a volatile approach – a real "flying by the seat of his pants" kind of deal – and it created a lot of economic uncertainty.

 FAQ